 This exhibition is now closed.
 Our gallery will reopen with our Fall Exhibition, World Peace, on October 8, 2020.

-MOCA Westport is pleased to present an exhibition of works by Helmut Lang, curated by Todd von Ammon, on view to the public beginning on Sunday March 15 and continuing through August 16, 2020.
-The exhibition demonstrates the continued evolution of Lang’s contributions to culture and art.
+MoCA Westport is pleased to present an exhibition of works by Helmut Lang, curated by Todd von Ammon, on view to the public through September 12, 2020.
+The exhibition spans both galleries of the museum and consists of two separate projects, demonstrating the continued evolution of Lang’s contributions to culture and art.

 One needn’t be a dedicated follower of fashion to have memories of Lang, one of the most forward-thinking designers to ever work in the industry.
 Lang became a household name in the 1990s and was known for his minimal yet romantic aesthetic and collaborations with Jenny Holzer, Louise Bourgeois and the estate of Robert Mapplethorpe.
 Lang said goodbye to all that in 2005.
 And if there was any doubt that he meant it, in 2010, after a fire destroyed most of his archive, he completed the job, using the remains as material for his mostly abstract art.

 I abhor creativity.
 The common theme throughout all of my work as a gallerist and curator is an attraction to artists whose common objective is the denaturing, pulverization and dissection of manifest reality to uncover that which already exists but had been latent and invisible.
 In mathematical terms, this tendency of artmaking would resemble the asymptote — the ever-diminishing slope towards zero.
 A successful art practice, to me, does not involve furnishing reality with new forms of ornament, but is instead a processing (and making strange) of that which already exists.
 This generally involves the artist’s reckoning with her or his own memory and experience, and the myriad traumatic spaces therein.